common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 way using a local configuration\[3\].
 We have adopted this same approach within the VESTEC system, which ensures that our workflows are portable between target HPC systems.
 ---
+# Talk Overview

+1. Problem statement
+1. Existing standard meets many needs, but lacks MPI
+1. Working with the CWL community to add MPI
+1. CWL+MPI works for us (with bonus features!)
+1. **What do you all think?**

+---
 # Limitations